Quick Start

 Error Messages

-To help users understand the reasons behind errors, we designed the ErrorCodes
+To help users understand the causes of errors, we have designed the ErrorCodes

 class.